obedWambugu/obedWambugu/README.md

 # 🚀 Welcome to My GitHub!
-I'm @obedWambugu 👋
+I'm Obed Wambugu 👋

 ## 🌟 About Me
 Hi there!
 I'm a passionate **robotics and automation enthusiast** who loves turning ideas into **real-world solutions**.
 I thrive on designing and building **smart, efficient, and innovative** systems that integrate mechanical and electronic components.